 In a year of historical and “unprecedented” news, it’s not hard to imagine why this podcast made its mark on listeners.
 While we’re all hoping for a better 2021, its 30- to 60-minute episodes are perfect for a stroll with your best furry friend to temper the stress of the news.

 “The Mismatch” was crowned the winner in Virginia and in the Northeast region overall.
 This one is for basketball fans, offering on-court analysis, news, trends, and transactions of the NBA.
-We suspect it’s popularity in 2020 had something to do with the cancellation of March Madness causing college fans to flock to professional basketball.
+We suspect it was one of the most popular podcasts in 2020 because of the cancellation of March Madness causing college fans to flock to professional basketball.

-So what are the national trends?
+So, what are the most popular podcasts on a national scale?
 We’re glad you asked.

 The Most Popular Podcasts in the U.S.

 In first place was “Code Switch”.
 Starting as a blog in 2013, it was turned into a podcast by NPR in 2016.
 It dissects race and culture issues across the country, such as how the Hawai’ian language nearly died, how young adult fiction is covering race and oppression, and whether it’s true that dark-skinned people are more protected from the sun.
-Although it has been running for four years, it became one of NPR’s top-ranked podcasts in the wake of events comprising summer 2020.
+Although it has been running for four years, it became one of NPR’s top podcasts in terms of rankings in the wake of events comprising the summer of 2020.

 Virginia’s favorite, “The Mismatch” earned second place on a national scale with six states backing it overall.
 After that, the “Mark Levin Podcast” was the most popular in five states, “Call Her Daddy” claimed four states, and “Dying for Sex” squeezed into the top five with three states awarding it the most search volume.